Frequently Asked Questions: 2026 Toronto Taxes & Fees

 Can an accountant locate missing tax refund payments?

-Yes, a registered professional accountant who holds official authorized representative access to your secure digital CRA my account can rapidly investigate and definitively locate any missing or heavily delayed historical tax refund payments.
+Yes, a registered professional accountant who holds official authorized representative access to your secure digital CRA my account can investigate and definitively locate any missing or delayed historical tax refund payments.
 They directly interface with federal agents to swiftly resolve complex administrative holds.

 Are there any provincial tax deductions specific to the province of ontario?

 Yes, the province of ontario offers several unique provincial deductions and lucrative refundable credits, such as the comprehensive Ontario Trillium Benefit.
-These specialized localized financial incentives are meticulously designed to actively help lower-income residents significantly offset their accumulating municipal property taxes and aggressive monthly energy costs.
+These specialized localized financial incentives are designed to actively help lower-income residents significantly offset their accumulating municipal property taxes and aggressive monthly energy costs.

 How does a spousal RRSP contribution affect my deduction?